 Queued Updating Conflict Detection and Resolution

-Conflict detection and resolution can be a time-consuming and resource-intensive process, and it is best to minimize conflicts in the application by creating data partitions so that different Subscribers are modifying different subsets of data, and to prevent a user's work from being uncommitted if a conflict occurs.
+Conflict detection and resolution can be a time-consuming and resource-intensive process; therefore, it is best to minimize conflicts in the application by creating data partitions so that different Subscribers modify different subsets of data.

-When creating a publication and enabling queued updating, SQL Server 2000 adds a uniqueidentifier column (MSrepl_tran_version) with the default of newid() to the underlying table.
+When creating a publication and enabling queued updating, replication adds a uniqueidentifier column (msrepl_tran_version) with the default of newid() to the underlying table.
 When published data is changed at either the Publisher or the Subscriber, the row receives a new globally unique identifier (GUID) to indicate that a new row version exists.
 The Queue Reader Agent uses this column during synchronization to determine if a conflict exists.

 A transaction in a queue maintains the old and new row version values.
 When the transaction is applied at the Publisher, the GUIDs from the transaction and the GUID in the publication are compared.
 If the old GUID stored in the transaction matches the GUID in the publication, the publication is updated and the row is assigned the new GUID that was generated by the Subscriber.
 By updating the publication with the GUID from the transaction, you have matching row versions in the publication and in the transaction.